-Would you like to live in a town where people regularly stole from each other and killed each other?
-Or in a town where people respected each other's property, and did not injure each other.
-We can all see that the second town seems a better place to live.
+For example, take three commands: the command not to steal, the command not to murder, and the command not to lie.
+Would you like to live in a town where people regularly stole from each other, killed each other, and lied to each other?
+Or live in a town where people respected each other's property, did not injure each other, and told the truth.
+The second town is a kinder place.